A note on Fisher Information hypocoercive decay for the linear Boltzmann equation: Introduction

-When $Q=Q_1$, the dynamics of a Markov process $(X,Y)$ with generator $L$ is the following: the particle follows the Hamiltonian flow $x' = y$, $y' = -\na_x U(x)$ and, at random times with exponential law of intensity $\lambda$, the velocity $y$ is refreshed to a new Gaussian value.
-The motion is similar when $Q=Q_2$, except that each coordinate of the velocity has its own exponential clock, and is refreshed to a new Gaussian value independently from the other components.
+Equation~\eqref{eq:f} is a classical model in statistical physics, modelling the motion of a particle influenced by an external potential $U$ and by random collisions with other particles with Gaussian velocities.
+We refer the interested reader to \cite{Leautaud2015} and references within for details.
+Moreover, it intervenes in Markov Chain Monte Carlo methods.
+More precisely, denote $L^*$ the dual of $L$ in $L^2(\mu)$.
+Integrating by parts, we see that

-The probability distribution $m_t$ of particles is a weak solution of $\partial_t m_t = L'm_t$, where $L'$ is the dual of $L$ with respect to the Lebesgue measure.
-We want to study the long-time convergence of $m_t$ toward $\mu$ or, in other word, of the density $h_t = m_t/\mu$ toward 1.
-Hence, in the following, we are interested in the equation solved by $h_t$, which is
+This is the generator of a Markov process $(X,Y)$ whose law solves \eqref{eq:f}.
+When $Q=Q_1$, the dynamics of the process is the following: the particle follows the Hamiltonian flow $\dot x = y$, $\dot y = -\na_x U(x)$ and, at random times with exponential law of intensity $\lambda$, the velocity $y$ is refreshed to a new Gaussian value.
+The motion is similar when $Q=Q_2$, except that each coordinate of the velocity has its own exponential clock, and is refreshed to a new Gaussian value independently from the other components. \nv{This process is sometimes called the randomized Hamiltonian Monte Carlo process \cite{RHMC}.} Since its law converges to $\mu$, ergodic averages of the process can be used as estimators for the expectations of some observables with respect to $\mu$.
+A non-asymptotic, quantitative long-time convergence estimate for \eqref{EqPrincipale} then classically provides bounds on the bias and variance of such estimators.

-This is the so-called linear Boltzmann or BGK equation, which has been studied in much general forms in a number of paper (see e.g. \cite{Leautaud2015} and references within).
-The exponential convergence in the $L^2$ sense, i.e. the existence of constants $C,\gamma>0$ such that
+The question of the long-time convergence of \eqref{eq:f} (or equivalenty \eqref{EqPrincipale}) has been studied in much general forms in a number of works (see e.g. \cite{Leautaud2015} and references within).
+The exponential convergence in the $L^2$ sense, i.e. the existence of constants $C,\theta>0$ such that

 has been established under different assumptions by several authors (\cite{Herau2005,DMS2011,Leautaud2015,Achleitner2015}).
-This long-time convergence is said to be hypocoercive (\cite{Villani2009,DMS2011}), in the sense that $C$ is necessarily greater than 1 or, in other words, $h_t$ converges exponential fast to 0 but not at a constant rate (note that both the $L^2$ norm and the relative entropy studied below are non-increasing with time).
+This long-time convergence is said to be hypocoercive (\cite{Villani2009,DMS2011}), in the sense that $C$ is necessarily greater than 1 or, in other words, $h_t$ converges exponentially fast to $0$ but not at a constant rate (note that both the $L^2$ norm and the relative entropy studied below are non-increasing with time).